Maximilian-Winter/ObjHololensViewer/README.md

 # Limitations:

--Only support OBJ files with vertex normals.
+* Only support OBJ files with vertex normals.
--Only assign "kd" color attribute from MTL files to the models.
+* Only assign "kd" color attribute from MTL files to the models.